 The rest of the interior has been used as a courthouse and prisons for centuries, but has been heavily renovated during the last century.
 The prison cells are quite impressive, their walls marked with the prisoners’ writing and the hard stone used as beds.
 These rooms occupy the northern part of the building, purposely so that the cold would really get into them.
 The small windows above give a glimpse of the sky but could be closed completely to keep the prisoners in total darkness.

 You can visit the eerily named “sala dei tormenti” (room of torments) where, as the informative audio-guide explains, torture used to take place.
 It’s reassuring to know that only a “soft” version of torture was used and that the confession given under torture was not enough to condemn the accused, but needed to be repeated afterwards to be valid.
-Despite all of this, the ghost of a young boy kept by the fascists during second World War is said to haunt these rooms.
+Despite all of this, the ghost of a young boy killed by the fascists in 1922 is said to haunt these rooms.

 Check out three hilltop Medieval towns that you might like to visit.

 Why is it called Castello dei Vicari?